Thanksgiving Cactus: Grow And Care Guide

 Thanksgiving cacti, also known as Schlumbergera truncata, are a tropical plant that hail from South American jungles.
 The flower buds of this bright beauty come in a variety of pinks, creams, oranges and reds.

-As the name implies, she blooms beautifully right around Thanksgiving.
+As the name implies, this vibrant plant blooms beautifully right around Thanksgiving.

 Let me just interject…. beautiful bold colored blooms during winter are a must in some parts of the world!
 They brighten up our winter drear and bring immense joy.
 Thank you, cacti!
 I digress…